 This autumn, get acquainted with Cas Oorthuys – photographer, optimist, world traveller and family man with an oeuvre equal to that of such internationally known names as Henri Cartier-Bresson and Werner Bischof.
 On 15 September, the long-awaited retrospective entitled This is Cas | Vintage photography by Cas Oorthuys will open at the Nederlands Fotomuseum.

 Cas Oorthuys (1908-1975) spent his entire life, practically without interruption, taking pictures - and lots of them.
-He home without a camera - usually with two or three and sometimes more of them around his neck.
+He never left home without a camera - usually with two or three and sometimes more of them around his neck.
 By the time he died, he had accumulated an archive of almost half a million photographs.
 Like the 17th-century landscape painters who determined the look of the Netherlands for centuries afterward, Cas Oorthuys did this with photography: with wind, water, imposing cloud formations, and an open uncluttered landscape.

 Cas Oorthuys did not shy away from anything.
 Risking his own life, he continued secretly taking pictures during the Second World War.
 His portrait of a starving woman with a piece of bread became an icon of the Dutch famine winter of 1944/1945.
 Afterward, his camera recorded Dutch post-war reconstruction in which he so perfectly captured the atmosphere of optimism and hard work.
 Light, air and space returned to the Netherlands as reflected in his photography .
 He also spent this period travelling all over the world.
 For many people in the Netherlands, his photographs were their first introduction to cities in other countries.